Installing and Configuring the DMF Controller

 With the external Syslog server configured and the logging switch-remote option enabled, the fabric switches send Syslog messages only to the configured external Syslog servers but not to the Controllers.
 When the logging switch-remote option is enabled, the Controller does not have a local copy of the switch logs.

 The Controllers do not share their syslog with the other Controller in the cluster.
-In other words, the active Controller does not send its syslogs to the standby Controller, and the standby Controller does not share its syslogs with the Active Controller.
-Access the individual Controller logs from either the Active or Standby node.
+In other words, the active Controller does not send its syslog messages to the standby Controller, and the standby Controller does not share its syslog messages with the active Controller.
+Access the individual Controller logs from either the active or standby node.

 Using the GUI to Configure Remote Logging